ARSadri/RobustGaussianFittingLibrary/README.md

 ```
 pip3 install RobustGaussianFittingLibrary
 ```
-A Python wrapper is also provided.
-The wrapper will be looking for the .so shared library file.
-The wrapper is in the file cWrapper.py and is used by other python files.

 ### importable libraries ###
 * __RGFLib__: Basic functions can be found here for 1D and 2D data.
 Also for Tensors.